mathstar/KeymastersKeepGames/README.md

 * **steam_library_min_time_played:** The minimum playtime in minutes for a game to be included in the pool. ("no_limit" is provided as an equivalent to 0)
 * **steam_library_max_time_played:** The maximum playtime in minutes for a game to be included in the pool. (use "no_limit" or -1 for no limit, "never_played" is equivalent to 0)
 * **steam_library_steam_id:** The Steam ID of the user whose library will be used.
 You can find your Steam ID by visiting your profile page and looking at the URL, or by using a service like [SteamID.io](https://steamid.io/).
+* **steam_library_excluded_games:** A list of game names (must exactly match steam listing including symbols) or Steam App IDs to exclude from the Steam library.
+This can be used to filter out games you don't want to include in the pool.

 ```yaml
   steam_library_min_time_played: